Published August 31, 2011

-CORAL GABLES, Fla – Quarterback Jacory Harris and 11 other Miami players who accepted extra benefits from former booster Nevin Shapiro will be allowed by the NCAA to play again, the first sanctions in a scandal that continues to overshadow the Hurricanes.
+The NCAA said Tuesday that quarterback Jacory Harris and 11 other Hurricanes who accepted benefits from former booster Nevin Shapiro may play with some conditions -- the first sanctions in a scandal that overshadows the program.

-"I think it was probably fair," Miami coach Al Golden told The Associated Press Tuesday night.
+"I think it was probably fair," Golden told The Associated Press in response to the NCAA ruling.
 "Clearly, whatever transpired, it wasn't as over-the-top as everybody was initially reporting and all of those things.
 The NCAA and the university felt there was mistakes made ... and I've accepted that.
 And now we're moving forward."

 Miami opens its season at Maryland on Monday night.

 The Hurricanes still might face many more penalties as the NCAA's investigation into Miami's compliance practices continues.